 Phenomena of warning are everywhere that is around and within us but we should have knowledge to understand its consequences and act accordingly to safe guard our interest.
 Nature has its own warning mechanism but we should have knowledge to understand what that means for.
 Some warnings prove initially false because of our ignorance but as we acquire advance knowledge it astonishes and proves significant for our progress.
-If we have failed in understanding its impact and result is either individual's loss or heavy casualties for masses that could be averted because of the havoc if we would have analyzed the signals of warning reflecting on us.
-Long back we would have become modern man if he succeeded in proper analyzing the warnings in past.
+If we have failed in understanding its impact and result is either individual's loss or heavy casualties for masses that could be averted because of the havoc if we would have become modern man if he succeeded in proper analyzing the warnings in past.
 New warnings are surfacing with the developments and it has inbuilt character with the advancement of technologies.